shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-2.md

 In the previous section, we obtained and plotted locations of Z and BP stations in Wellington, New Zealand.
 We could see some differences in the coverage of Z vs. BP but there was no articulation of these differences.
 In this post, we'll use network analysis to generate a structural picture of the two fuel station networks.
 We'll also compare the two brands with commonly used network metrics.

 We build up the abstract network in 4 steps:
+- Get fuel stations in region
+-- Done in the previous post
+- Find nearest neighbours within radius, r
-- Calculate the best route / as the crow flies distance between every fuel station pair.
+-- Calculate the best route / as the crow flies distance between every fuel station pair.
-- Only consider fuel stations as nearest neighbout if within a certain distance (e.g. 10 km)
+-- Only consider fuel stations as nearest neighbout if within a certain radial distance (e.g. 10 km)
+- Connect nearest neighbours
-- Connect nearest neighbour neighbour stations with an edge; with weight equal to the distance.
+-- Connect nearest neighbour stations with an edge; with an edge weight equal to the distance.
-- Remove the geolocation property of the fuel stations.
+- Abstract to a network without geolocation

 ![png]({{ site.baseurl }}/images/2018-09-20-Fuel-Stations-Analysis/constructing_spatial_network.png)

+We can think of the abstract network of a different data structure and this format allows for some novel characterisation of the fuel station coverage.
+The ones considered here are:
+- Average inter-station separation distance
+- Neighbour analysis: own brand / competitor

+These metrics quantify the interaction  between Z and BP fuel stations and they help build a picture of coverage.

 # Introduction to street network analysis
-To construct the network, we first need to calculate the best route (and its distance) between every pair of fuel stations in the network.
+To construct the abstract network, we first need to calculate the best route (and its distance) between every pair of fuel stations in the network.
 With the OSMnx (a portmanteau acronym of Open Street Maps, OSM, and NetworkX, nx) package, we can superimpose entities with geolocation on the spatial network.
 Once we've done this, we can find a path (route) connecting any two nodes.
 Because of the representation constraints, we don't find the route between the 2 specific entity coordinates (like Google Maps) - instead, we find the path between two nodes closest to the entities.

 The underlying representation used by OSMnx is a reduction of streets and roads to edges with intersectionsas the vertices (or, nodes).
 This representation is also known as a 'Primal Graph'.
 The position of the nodes and the trajectory of the edges are further described with geolocation coordinates.
 The technical aspects are presented in [this paper](https://arxiv.org/pdf/1611.01890.pdf) by Geoff Boening: the author of OSMnx.